OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 <div class="admonition task" name="html-admonition">
 <p class="admonition-title task-title"><b>Task</b></p>
 Construct the workflow as shown in <a href="#figure-39">Fig. 39</a>.
-Use the file <code>ExampleData</code> ► <code>Metabolomics</code> ► <code>datasets</code> ► <code>MetaboliteIDSpectraDBpositive.mzML</code> as input for your workflow.
-You can use the spectral library from <code>ExampleData</code> ► <code>Metabolomics</code> ► <code>databases</code> ► <code>MetaboliteSpectralDB.mzML</code> as second input.
+Use the file {path}`ExampleData,Metabolomics,datasets,MetaboliteIDSpectraDBpositive.mzML` as input for your workflow.
+You can use the spectral library from {path}`ExampleData,Metabolomics,databases,MetaboliteSpectralDB.mzML` as second input.
 The first input file contains tandem spectra that are identified by the <b>MetaboliteSpectralMatcher</b>.
 The resulting mzTab file is read back into a KNIME table The retention time values are exported as a list based on the current PSI-Standard.
 This has to be parsed using the <b>SplitCollectionColumn</b>, which outputs a ”Split Value 1” based on the first entry in the rention time list, which has to be renamed to retention time using the <b>ColumnRename</b> before it is stored in an Excel table.
 Make sure that you connect the <b>MzTabReader</b> port corresponding to the Small Molecule Section to the <b>Excel writer (XLS)</b>.
 Please select the ”add column headers” option in the <b>Excel writer (XLS)</b>).
 </div>

 (Figure_39)=